 It is safe to say that Google is a pretty popular website.
 Okay, that was a slight understatement.
 In fact, Google is the most-used search engine in the world.
 While most people may not think about the technical aspect of the mega company, there’s more to Google than a bevvy of information and the cool daily homepage animations.
 In actuality, the California-based company is known for having some of the strictest Webmaster Guidelines and Quality Guidelines on the World Wide Web.
 By having these guidelines, Google is able to keep up its standards high and help websites operate in a fair, honest and transparent way.
+Your intellectual property litigation lawyer should be aware of these guidelines.

 It was Bloomberg News, a popular website that often has the latest intellectual property and copyright news, who published an article about the recent hike in takedown requests at Google.
 What is a takedown request?
 In essence, it is a plea from an individual or a company that believes a particular website is violating Google’s Webmaster Guidelines or Quality Guidelines in some way.
 By submitting a takedown request, you would essentially be asking Google to take a closer look at a website that you believe is using unfair practices.